Multi-Agent Software Development: The Complete Guide for Developers (2026)

 Setting Up Your First Multi-Agent Workflow

-Skip the frameworks.
+Skip the frameworks for now.
 Start with tools you already use.

 Step 1: Pick Two Roles